EOEPCA/deployment-guide/notes/DATA-SPECIFICATION.md

 The harvester is configured with a Sentinel-2/CREODIAS specific post-processor `harvester_eoepca.postprocess.CREODIASOpenSearchSentinel2Postprocessor` which transforms the product path from `/eodata/...` to `s3://EODATA/...`.

-> **QUESTION**<br>
-> If we also wanted to harvest a different dataset, with a different post-processing need, would we instantiate a second harvester instance for this?
-Or is there another approach?
+The harvester post-processor follows this path to the Sentinel-2 scene and uses stactools (with built-in support for Sentinel-2) to establish a STAC item representing the product.
+This includes enumeration of `assets` for `inspire-metadata` and `product-metadata` - which are used by the registrar pycsw backend to embelesh the product record metadata.

-The harvester outputs a STAC item that includes this path to the Sentinel-2 scene, and is pushed to the registrar via the `register_queue` redis queue.
+The harvester outputs the STAC item for each product, which is pushed to the registrar via the `register_queue` redis queue.

 ## Registration